 - Are African American, Native American, Latina, Asian, or Pacific Islander.

-During your consultation you will learn how to care for gestational diabetes through proper nutrition, blood glucose monitoring, and exercise to help avoid the adverse effects of uncontrolled gestational diabetes.
+During this 2-hour class you will learn how to care for gestational diabetes through proper nutrition, blood glucose monitoring, medication use, and exercise to help avoid the adverse effects of uncontrolled gestational diabetes.